Mineshafter61/WhereAreTheOthers/README.md

 # TeamStatusBot
-A telegram bot for teams to tell one another where they are in advance
+A telegram bot for teams to tell one another where they are in advance.
+Created by Mineshafter61 for IRL promotion reasons.